NEAR-DEATH "EXPERIENCES"?

 “When you have an NDE, you must have a functioning brain to store the memory, and you have to survive with an intact brain so you can retrieve that memory and tell about it,” Kondziella says.
 “You can’t do that without a functioning brain, so all those arguments that NDEs prove that there’s consciousness outside the brain are simply nonsense.”
 Of course, but forget everything scientists have learned about this topic in the last 70 years... there is some serious money to be made!!
 In fact, while many polls indicate that belief in traditional religions is declining, belief in an afterlife is paradoxically increasing!
 Pseudoscience can and does replace religion.
 In many polls no encouraging trends are visible.
 And yet a recent Gallup poll gives very different results.
 It depends on how the questions are phrased.

 It is a sad fact of life that people and pets important to us die around us all the time.
 The longer we live, the more people and pets we lose.
 No longer are they available as companions.
-It's emotionally attractive to believe that they still exist somehow, somewhere, even if we can't communicate with them.
-Alas, like almost all beliefs that are emotionally attractive, this belief has no basis whatsoever in fact.
+It's emotionally attractive to some people to believe that they still exist somehow, somewhere, even if we can't communicate with them.
+Alas, like almost all beliefs that are emotionally attractive, this belief clearly has no basis whatsoever in fact.
 The real universe which we can explore is not "magical" in any sense that ancient man would have understood.

 REAL DEATH DOESN'T LOOK LIKE MOVIES AND TV